Greenwich House Pottery

 • In case of emergency, exit out the front of the building.

-• First Aid kits are located in the 1st floor bathroom, 1st floor glaze room, 2nd floor wheel bathroom, and each of the 3rd floor studios.
+• First Aid kits are located in the 1st floor bathroom, 1st floor glaze room, 2nd floor wheel bathroom, each of the 3rd floor studios, the slipcasting studio, and the basement.

-• Cell phones are not permitted in the building or garden except for emergencies.
-Please respect our community.
+• Talking on cell phones is not permitted in the building except for emergencies.
+Please respect our community; take calls outside.

 • Bathrooms are on the 1st floor in the kiln room and in each room on the 2nd floor.